-The principal goal of the Air Force Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs is to serve the technology needs of the Air Force warfighter.
-These programs, together with the people who manage them, accomplish this as part of the Air Force Research Laboratory’s (AFRL) technology development efforts.
-AFRL’s mission is to be the Air Force’s agent for identifying and providing advanced, affordable, and integrated technologies that keep our Air Force the best in the world.
+The principal goal of the Air Force SBIR/STTR programs is to serve the technology needs of the Air Force warfighter.
+These programs, together with the people who manage them, accomplish this as part of the Air Force's technology development efforts to identify and provide advanced, affordable, and integrated technologies that keep our Air Force the best in the world.

 The Air Force SBIR/STTR Program Manager is responsible for: